A Guide to Maintaining an Erection

-Erectile dysfunction (ED) is the condition of repeatedly losing erections and it's very common, and isn’t a lifelong diagnosis.
-Most of the time, it is easily treated by medicines or with counselling.
-If you are concerned about losing your erections during sex, talk to your doctor for advice.
-They will be able to rule out any underlying physical cause needing treatment.
+Most of the time, ED is easily treated with medication or counselling.
+If you’re concerned about losing your erections during sex, talk to your doctor for advice.

 How can I maintain an erection better?

-Some solutions for maintaining erections work better than others depend on the causes of your situation.
-As with any health condition, it helps is your treatment is
+Some solutions for keeping an erection work better than others, depending on the causes.
+As with any health condition, it helps if your treatment is agreed with a doctor.

-- Changing your current medication (if your erection situation is a side effect)
+- changing your current medication (if your ED is a side effect)

 - Eating a balanced, healthy diet